omni/omnibridge/deploy/README.md

 # The address of the existing AMB bridge in the Foreign network that will be used to pass messages
 # to the Home network.
 FOREIGN_AMB_BRIDGE=0x
 # The gas limit that will be used in the execution of the message passed to the mediator contract
-# in the Foreign network.
-HOME_MEDIATOR_REQUEST_GAS_LIMIT=2000000
-# The gas limit that will be used in the execution of the message passed to the mediator contract
 # in the Home network.
 FOREIGN_MEDIATOR_REQUEST_GAS_LIMIT=2000000